wizards-of-lua/wizards-of-lua/docs/configuration-file.md

 * **id**: is the UUID of the player this configuration belongs to.
 * **libDir**: defines the relative or absolute location of the player-specific Lua library directory.
 If defined as relative, it will be located inside the directory defined by <tt>General.luaLibDirHome</tt>.
+For more information about this value please have a look into the [tutorial about importing Lua files](/tutorials/importing_lua_files).
 * **autoRequire**: defines the optional name of the module that should be required automatically when a new spell is casted by this player.
 Default is empty.
 This value can be modified from within the game by [/wol autoRequire](/wol-command.html#Automatic-Requirements).